Croton Falls station: History

 As with most of the Harlem Line, the merger of New York Central with Pennsylvania Railroad in 1968 transformed the station into a Penn Central Railroad station.
-Penn Central's continuous financial despair throughout the 1970s forced them to turn over their commuter service to the Metropolitan Transportation Authority which made it part of Metro-North in 1983.
+Penn Central's continuous financial despair throughout the 1970s forced them to turn over their commuter service to the Metropolitan Transportation Authority (MTA) which made it part of Metro-North in 1983.
 Metro-North electrified the line and added a standard high-level platform with staircases, a pedestrian bridge and elevators shortly after acquisition.

+On May 9, 2023, the MTA announced the opening of a new 450-space parking lot at the station.

 Station layout

 The station has one four-car-long high-level island platform serving trains in both directions.